-The electrification of the transport industry is expected to have a major impact on the operation of future distribution grids which includes overloading of components, voltage unbalance and power quality issues.
-This paper proposes a novel approach to utilize the ripple injection load control signals for the control of EV charging load, considering a large integration of PV systems in the grid.
-Currently, ripple injection signals are widely used by distribution network service providers (DNSPs) around the world for control of loads such as streetlights and hot water systems.
-Ripple Injection Signals or Audio Frequency Injection Control (AFIC) signals are the applications of a high-frequency signal superimposed on the 50/60 Hz supply.
+The electrification of the transport industry is expected to have a major impact on the operation of future distribution grids which includes overloading of components, voltage unbalance, and power quality issues.
+This article proposes a novel approach to utilize the ripple injection load control signals for the control of EV charging load, considering a large integration of PV systems in the grid.
+Currently, ripple injection signals are widely used by distribution network service providers around the world for control of loads such as streetlights and hot water systems.
+Ripple injection signals or audio frequency injection control (AFIC) signals are the applications of a high-frequency signal superimposed on the 50/60 Hz supply.
 The proposed control will make use of the existing infrastructure and offers a viable solution where a smart grid solution is not available.
-AFIC signals can be encoded in binary to carry different information which can be used to set the maximum allowable charging rate of future charging stations or activate the Vehicle-to-Grid (V2G) mode when necessary.
+AFIC signals can be encoded in binary to carry different information, which can be used to set the maximum allowable charging rate of future charging stations or activate the vehicle-to-grid mode when necessary.
 This provides a method to control the EV load depending on the stochastic nature of a future grid.
 A multimode energy management algorithm has been proposed depending on the load consumption of a particular substation.
 A power flow simulation study has been used to demonstrate the efficacy of the proposed method.